Paris Stocks Rally As Macron Fights On, Jobs Data Boosts Wall Street - UrduPoint

 In Asia, shares in Seoul sank more than one percent and the won weakened to about 1,420 per Dollar as lawmakers prepared to hold an impeachment vote Saturday after President Yoon Suk Yeol's dramatic, short-lived imposition of martial law this week.

-While analysts said the economic fallout from the crisis would likely be limited, the political storm is ongoing.
+While analysts said the economic fallout from the crisis would likely be limited, a political storm is ongoing.

 Hong Kong and Shanghai rallied as investors grew hopeful of fresh stimulus when top Chinese leaders including President Xi Jinping meet to discuss economic policy next week.

-Bitcoin was hovering around $98,000, after having blasted to the historic peak of $103,800 Thursday on news that US President-elect Donald Trump had picked crypto proponent Paul Atkins to head the nation's markets regulator.
+Bitcoin hovered above $100,000 after having blasted to the historic peak of $103,800 Thursday on news that US President-elect Donald Trump had picked crypto proponent Paul Atkins to head the nation's markets regulator.

 Paris - CAC 40: UP 1.3 percent at 7,426.88 (close)